emmamaddock/SYSC3010PlantPals/README.md

 12/07/2017

 ------------------------------------------------------------------------------------------------------------------------------
-To operate this system in a similar fashion as we have done, you will require 2 Raspberry pi's and an Arduino
+To operate this system in a similar fashion as we have done, you will require 2 Raspberry pi's and an Arduino with internet connection.

 Additional Hardware used: